KamilMalicki/KAMOS/README.md

 - Basic commands for system management.
 - Fat12 based file system.
-- The "KB3" interpreter is a FreeBasic interpreter written by Mike Sauder
+- The "KB3" interpreter is a FreeBasic interpreter written by Mike Saunder

 ## Application